 The CWG-Stewardship final proposal contemplates an appeals mechanism, for example in the form of an Independent Review Panel (IRP), for issues relating to the IANA functions.
 For example, direct customers with non-remediated issues or matters referred by ccNSO or GNSO after escalation by the CSC will have access to an IRP.
 The appeal mechanism will not cover issues relating to ccTLD delegation and re-delegation, which mechanism is to be developed by the ccTLD community post-transition through the appropriate processes.

-Comment – The CCWG-Accountability proposes significant enhancement of ICANN’s existing appeals mechanisms, including the IRP.
+The CCWG-Accountability proposes significant enhancement of ICANN’s existing appeals mechanisms, including the IRP.
 It is proposed that the IRP will be available to TLD managers to challenge ICANN decisions including with respect to issues relating to the IANA functions (with the exception of ccTLD delegations and redelegations, which processes are to be developed by the ccTLD community post-transition and incorporated into ICANN governance once determined) (Paragraph 105).
 The proposal contemplates that the IRP would:

 hear and resolve claims that ICANN, through its Board or staff, has acted or has failed to act in violation of its Articles of Incorporation or Bylaws (including any violation of the ICANN Bylaws resulting from action taken in response to advice/input from any AC or SO);